CarletonComputerScienceSociety/website/content/volunteer/_index.md

 ## Leadership Team Positions

-For those who those interested in being involved for the entire year and are interesting in molding the direction of the organization, these roles are perfect for you.
+For those who are interested in being involved for the entire year and in shaping the direction of the organization, these roles are perfect for you.

 ### 📢 Director Positions